romkey/pdxhackerspace-hackstack/docs/contributing.md

 Docker Compose can specify external directories or Docker volumes to be mounted inside the container.
 We use a specific organization for volumes (`APPNAME` is the name of the application):

 - any configuration data will be stored in a directory called `config` in the directory containing the `docker-compose` file
-- any runtime data, state information, sqlite3 databases - anything that maintains the state of the application and which must be preserved across runs - will be stored in `../../lib/APPNAME`
+- any runtime data, state information, sqlite3 databases - anything that maintains the state of the application and which must be preserved across runs - will be stored in `../../lib/APPNAME`.
+Applications which mingle configuration and run-time data in a way that makes it difficult to isolate them may store configuration data in this directory as well.
 - log files go in `../../log/APPNAME`
 - transient runtime files, like caches or FIFOs, go in `../../run/APPNAME`